 CET Score will be valid for three years:

-Currently, The recruitment for non-technical posts is carried out by the Railway Recruitment Boards (RRBs), the Staff Selection Commission (SSC), and by the Institute of Banking Personnel Selection (IBPS).
+Currently, The recruitment for non-technical posts is carried out by the Railway Recruitment Boards (RRBs), the Staff Selection Commission (SSC), and the Institute of Banking Personnel Selection (IBPS).

-Candidates will be shortlisted based on the CET test score and final selection for recruitment shall be made through separate specialized Tiers (II, III, Medical Exam, etc.) of examination which shall be conducted by the respective recruitment agencies.
+Candidates will be shortlisted based on the CET test score and the final selection for recruitment shall be made through separate specialized Tiers (II, III, Medical Exam, etc.) of examination which shall be conducted by the respective recruitment agencies.

 A single Exam Pattern and Syllabus:

-The syllabus and exam pattern for the Common Eligibility Test would be the same.
+The syllabus and NRA CET exam pattern for the Common Eligibility Test would be the same.
 This will remove the extra burden of candidates who will have to prepare separately for different exams due to the difference in the Exam Pattern and Syllabus.

 Scheduling Tests and choosing Centres:

-Now there would be a single portal for the registration and candidates can choose the exam center of their choice.
+Now there would be a single portal for registration and candidates can choose the exam center of their choice.
 Based on availability, they would be allotted Centres.

-The government has planned to open the exam centers in every district of the country.
-The ultimate aim is to reach a stage wherein candidates can schedule their own tests at Centres of their choice.
+The government has planned to open exam centers in every district of the country.
+The ultimate aim is to reach a stage wherein candidates can schedule their tests at Centres of their choice.

 CET Test Score access to multiple recruitment agencies:

-Further, Any recruitment agency can adopt recruitment through the CET Test score if they choose to do that.
+Further, Any recruitment agency can adopt recruitment through the CET score if they choose to do that.
 This would help such organizations in saving costs and time spent on recruitment.

-Earlier, On 2nd December 2019 Ministry of Personnel, Public Grievances and Pensions (Department of Personnel & Training) has shared a proposal with the government and asked for their comments on the proposal to set up a specialized agency for government recruitment.
+Earlier, On 2nd December 2019 Ministry of Personnel, Public Grievances and Pensions (Department of Personnel & Training) shared a proposal with the government and asked for their comments on the proposal to set up a specialized agency for government recruitment.